RosterElf Logo

 Legitimate absences

-Valid reasons and documentation requirements.
+Valid reasons for absence and the documentation required.

-Record keeping
+Record keeping & acknowledgement

 Who should use this template?

-Essential for businesses relying on rostered staff
+Essential for any business that relies on rostered staff

 FAQ